The Fire Wasn't My Ending. It Was My Becoming.

 Seven years ago, I was high-functioning on the outside and unraveling on the inside.

 I left my marriage not because of one big moment, but because of a thousand small ones that slowly erased who I was.
 I’d learned to be the strong one, the easy one, the woman who never needed anything.
 I adapted.
 I shrank.
-I became so good at surviving that I forgot how to live.
+I became so good at surviving that I forgot how to feel like myself.

-Then, just as I thought I was rebuilding, I was laid off from my executive nonprofit job—the role I believed made me safe, valuable, secure.
+Then, just as I thought I was rebuilding, I was laid off from my executive nonprofit job — the role I believed made me safe, valuable, and secure.
 Gone in an instant.

 I was a single mom to Madison and Damian, working multiple jobs, crying in the shower because it was the only private place left.
 Everyone said, “You just need rest,” or “Try yoga.”
 But rest didn’t touch it.
 Yoga didn’t touch it.